mhus/container-examples-suite/docs/overview.md

 simple but useful.
 They are created for multiple architectures (linux/amd64 and linux/arm64) and are available on [Docker Hub](https://hub.docker.com/u/mhus).

+All containers run with user id 1000.
+The containers are designed to run as non-root users.

 ## Releases and Snapshots

 The current snapshot is available as tag `latest` and the releases are tagged with the version number.
 Releases should